 Install Qt License Service manually

-By default, Qt License Service is automatically installed as an on-demand service when you install a Qt or Quality Assurance product with Qt Online Installer.
+By default, Qt License Service is automatically installed as an on-demand service when you install Qt or Quality Assurance products with Qt Online Installer.

 However, install Qt License Service manually if you: